Adolf Hoel: Biography

 Hoel was born in Sørum in Akershus, Norway.
 He attended Hans Nielsen Hauges Minde in Oslo and the University of Oslo taking his cand.real. examination in 1904.
 He married Elisabeth Birgitte Fredrikke Thomsen in 1916.

 Beginning in 1909 Hoel took part in about 30 Norwegian government-sponsored expeditions to Arctic areas, becoming also the main driving force behind Norwegian scientific activities in East Greenland.
 Hoel became a fellow of the University of Oslo in 1911 and a docent in 1919.
 In the second half of the 1920s Hoel took up the cause of Norwegian claims in East Greenland.
-Together with Gustav Smedal, Hoel eventually became the main leader of the "Greenland case" (Grønlandssaken) that tried to bring East Greenland under Norwegian sovereignty.
+Together with Gustav Smedal, Hoel eventually became the main leader of the "Greenland cause" (Grønlandssaken) that tried to bring East Greenland under Norwegian sovereignty.
 Inspired by trapper Hallvard Devold the movement began to build a network of trapping stations, combined with surveying and exploring the almost uninhabited area.
 By 1929 the Norges Svalbard og Ishavsundersøkelser (NSIU) —"Norwegian Svalbard and Arctic Ocean Survey" established by Hoel in 1928, sent well-organized research expeditions to East Greenland.
 Expedition vessels also supplied the trapping stations with equipment financed by the Arctic Trading Co.
 (Arktisk Næringsdrift), a company that Hoel had helped to set up.
+The Norwegian claim to East Greenland was eventually rejected in 1933 by the Permanent Court of International Justice in Hague and the Norwegian occupation of the disputed areas was terminated.

+In 1939, having learnt that Germany secretly intended to lay claim to parts of Antarctica, he notified the Norwegian authorities and gave the impetus to Norway's getting ahead of the German expedition and occupying Queen Maud's Land.

+He was the leading Norwegian researcher at Svalbard in the early 20th century, and in 1948 the Norges Svalbard- og Ishavsundersøkelser, which he had founded, became the Norwegian Polar Institute.
+He was President of the Norwegian Society for the Conservation of Nature from 1935 to 1945.